Shrey0009/Useful-Programs/CONTRIBUTING.md

 ### Push the Changes to Github

+After you made sure, that your program runs correctly, and does what it's expected to do,\
+you're ready to push your changes to your online GitHub repository.\
 Click on `Publish branch` to push your changes to your online GitHub repository.\

 ![Push the changes to GitHub](/pic/4.png)